hedgehogs-mind/spring-couch/docs/usage/security.md

 has an own security rule defined by the developer/you.
 In case there is one, it will be evaluated.
 If not, the default endpoint security rule specified in the `CouchRestConfiguration` will be evaluated.

-In either the case: If the result of the evaluated rule is true, CouchRest executes the rest of the endpoint handler and returns the result to the client.
+Either way: If the result of the evaluated rule is true, CouchRest executes the rest of the endpoint handler and returns the result to the client.
 If the result is false, an "access forbidden" error will be sent to the client.
 That was the last stage – security stage two.

 ## SpringEL expressions for rules

-Here we will explain the most important expressions which are available in rules.
+Here we will explain the most important expressions which are available for rules.
 We will also discuss, how you can extend the dictionary of expressions!

 ### Where are expressions defined